 Lisa M. Baumgartner is a professor of adult education at Texas State University, San Marcos.
 She received her doctorate in Adult Education from the University of Georgia in 2000.
 Her research and writing focus on adult learning and development in marginalized populations and transformative learning.
 She has taught courses in adult development, adult learning, critical and feminist theory, feminist pedagogy, teaching adults, methods of inquiry, and education for older adults.
 A recipient of the W. K. Kellogg Foundation Cyril O. Houle Scholars Research Grant for Emerging Scholars in Adult Education, she completed a study on civil rights activist Septima P. Clark’s lifelong contributions to adult education.
-She received the Houle O. Cyril Award for Outstanding Literature in Adult Education for the co-authored text Learning in Adulthood: A Comprehensive Guide (3rd ed).
+She received the Cyril O. Houle Award for Outstanding Literature in Adult Education for the co-authored text Learning in Adulthood: A Comprehensive Guide (3rd & 4th eds).
 She was a co-editor of Adult Education Quarterly and serves on the numerous editorial boards.
 In 2015, she was a co-recipient of the National Association of Student Affairs Professionals Campus-Based Research/Literature Award, Region IV-W, for her research concerning student affairs professionals’ experiences in learning assessment.
 In 2019, she received the Circle of 50 Award from the Learning, Leadership and Organizational Development Program at the University of Georgia.
 Awardees are seen as having made an impact on the research and practice of adult education, learning, leadership and organizational development.
 Her research and scholarship have appeared in Adult Education Quarterly, Learning, Culture, and Social Interaction, Gender, Work and Organization, Journal of Transformative Education, Qualitative Health Research, Journal of Ethnographic and Qualitative Research, Dialogues in Social Justice, The Qualitative Report, and Adult Learning.
-She co-authored Learning in Adulthood: A Comprehensive Guide (4th ed) (2020).

 Office: ASBS 323